by Starsky Hutch 76

 Lamar and Tim were suddenly at full, wide-eyed attention.
 “What happened?” they asked simultaneously.

-“Well, remember last month when Mr. Mxyzptlk dropped Argo City on Metropolis, leaving a whole lot of kryptonite everywhere?” she began, then proceeding to tell them the story of how Superman had been fatally poisoned by the kryptonite and had retired to the Fortress of Solitude to spend his final days in sickness and grief, and of how she and the new Supergirl had gone on a quest for the fabled Sword of Superman to cure him, fighting off the villainous King Kosmos in the process and keeping him from using the sword for his own evil purposes. (*)
+“Well, remember last month when Mr. Mxyzptlk dropped Argo City on Metropolis, leaving a whole lot of kryptonite everywhere?” she began, then proceeded to tell them the story of how Superman had been fatally poisoned by the kryptonite and had retired to the Fortress of Solitude to spend his final days in sickness and grief, and of how she and the new Supergirl had gone on a quest for the fabled Sword of Superman to cure him, fighting off the villainous King Kosmos in the process and keeping him from using the sword for his own evil purposes. (*)

 [(*) Editor’s note: See Superman Family: Recovery.]